 - Start Date in Quarter 3 (Jul – Sep) – 5 credits

-- Start Date in Quarter 4 (Oct – Nov) – 0 credits required (New December members receive a 13 month membership and when this expires a full 20 credits are required)
+- Start Date in Quarter 4 (Oct – Nov 15) – 0 credits required (New members after November 15th receive a 12+ month membership and when this first membership term expires, 20 credits are required to renew)

-You track and record your course credits through your online (BCAK) account.
+Enter and record your completed CESP credits through your BCAK online account.

 - Select 'CE Credits' from the menu (in the Member section)